 Timing: Once a claim is found eligible, Turo will notify the guest and charge within 1 business day.

 What happens: Depending on the severity of the damage, the claim will be either transferred to our insurer, Allianz, or handled by Turo directly if it appears that damage is lower than €1,000.
-Turo or Allianz will provide instructions for the best way to get an appraisal and guide the host through the repair process.
+Turo or Allianz will provide details about the best way to get an appraisal and guide the host through the repair process.

-Note: Allianz reserves the right to determine coverage eligibility independently of Turo.
+Note: Allianz reserves the right to determine coverage eligibility apart from Turo.